Skip to content

 Key takeaways

-• There is no single California siding price — itemized, on-site scope is the only honest basis
+• There is no single California siding price — an itemized, on-site scope is the only honest basis for a number

-• Size, stories, trim, substrate condition, hardening, and finish are the real drivers
+• Size, stories, trim, substrate condition, hardening needs, and finish are the real cost drivers, not the brand of board

-• The board is a minority of installed cost; judge it over 30 years
+• The board is a minority of installed cost; judge the exterior over a thirty-year horizon, not at the lumberyard

-• The cheapest bid usually means omitted weatherproofing — the costliest outcome
+• The cheapest bid usually means omitted weatherproofing — and is frequently the most expensive outcome once rework is counted

-• How 'found damage' is priced matters more than the headline number
+• How 'found damage' is priced (clear allowance and unit pricing vs. a buried lump sum) matters more than the headline number

-• Foothill/mountain/coastal cost more for legitimate detailing reasons, not markup
+• Foothill, mountain, and coastal projects cost more for legitimate detailing reasons — wildfire hardening, access, corrosion — not markup

-• Compare bids on scope behind the cladding, not on the total
+• Compare bids on the barrier, flashing, clearances, finish, and warranty behind the cladding — never on the total alone

 FAQ